jwilsson/AnySlider/README.md

 grunt
 ```

-If all goes well and your code passes the lint a file called jquery.anyslider.min.js will be created.
+If all goes well and your code passes the lint a file called "jquery.anyslider.min.js" will be created in the "dist" directory.

 ## Features
 * Continuous autoplay.